SoftFeta/translate_romanize_keyword_search_title/README.md

 `unidecode` normalises the Azeri *ə* to *@* but news outlets use *e*.

 # Japanese
-Romaji without macrons or extra vowels.
+Rōmaji without macrons or extra vowels.
+So *rōmaji* will become *romaji*.

+# Mandarin
+Hanyu pinyin is used.